netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 >- Fetch data from an external source and import it to NetBox
 >
 >Custom scripts are Python code and exist outside of the official NetBox code base, so they can be updated and changed without interfering with the core NetBox installation.
 And because they're completely custom, there is no inherent limitation on what a script can accomplish.
+>
+>A custom script can prompt the user for input via a form (or API data), and is built to do much more than just reporting.
+Custom scripts are generally used to automate tasks, such as the population of new objects in NetBox, or exchanging data with external systems.
+>
+>The complete Python environment is available to a custom script, including all of NetBox's internal mechanisms: There are no artificial restrictions on what a script can do.
+As such, custom scripting is considered an advanced feature and requires sufficient familiarity with Python and NetBox's data model.

 The official documentation for Custom Scripts referenced above is **the best source of information** on the subject and (as with all modules in this course), this module is meant to compliment the official docs.
 A quick internet search will also bring up plenty of examples that you can use or get inspiration from for your own scripts.